What is Comparative Fault?

 When comparative fault applies, each party is responsible for paying their share of the other party’s damages.
 For example, if the plaintiff in a car accident was going slightly over the speed limit and determined to be 10% at fault, while the defendant failed to yield and was determined to be 90% at fault, the defendant will need to pay 90% of the plaintiff’s damages.

 In a trial, the jury is asked to determine the total amount of damages sustained and the percentage of fault each party bears.
 These values are used to calculate the proportionate share that each party must pay.
-In the case of an insurance settlement, the determination may be made by an insurance adjuster and impacted by negotiations with the plaintiff’s attorney.
+In the case of an insurance settlement, the determination may be made by an insurance adjuster and impacted by negotiations with the plaintiff’s personal injury attorney.

 Types of comparative fault